elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph.md

 _schema: default
 id: 163801
 date: 2025-01-27
-title: >-
-    What are the key features of a function that can be identified from its graph?
+title: What are the key features of a function that can be identified from its graph?
-article_title: >-
-    What are the key features of a function that can be identified from its graph?
+article_title: What are the key features of a function that can be identified from its graph?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content discusses the key features that can be identified from the graph of a function, including shape, vertex, intercepts, axis of symmetry, domain and range, intervals of increase and decrease, maximum and minimum values, end behavior, asymptotes, and transformations.
+    This content discusses key features that can be identified from the graph of a function, including shape, vertex, intercepts, axis of symmetry, domain and range, intervals of increase and decrease, maximum and minimum values, end behavior, asymptotes, and transformations.
   page_keywords: >-
-    key features, function graph, shape, vertex, intercepts, axis of symmetry, domain, range, increasing intervals, decreasing intervals, maximum values, minimum values, end behavior, asymptotes, transformations
+    function graph features, shape, vertex, intercepts, axis of symmetry, domain, range, increasing intervals, decreasing intervals, maximum values, minimum values, end behavior, asymptotes, transformations
 author: QuickTakes
 question: >-
     What are the key features of a function that can be identified from its graph?